mhostetter/galois/docs/basic-usage/poly-arithmetic.rst

     :collapsible:

     Polynomials can also be evaluated at square matrices.
 Note, this is different than element-wise array evaluation.
 Here, the square matrix indeterminate is exponentiated using matrix multiplication.
-So :math:`f(x) = x^3` evaluated at the square matrix `X` equals `X @ X @ X`.
+So $f(x) = x^3$ evaluated at the square matrix `X` equals `X @ X @ X`.

     .. ipython:: python